gvolpe/blog-comments/_posts/2022-02-08-error-handling-scala3.md

 type DuplicateUsername = DuplicateUsername.type
 {% endhighlight %}

-{% highlight scala %}
-{% endhighlight %}
+If you have read my book [Practical FP in Scala](https://leanpub.com/pfp-scala), you know I am not a big fan of stack traces :)

 #### Middle layer

 Now at the middle layer, we might have our business logic, making calls to the `UserStore`, and perhaps to other components that interact with the outside world.

-In the following mid layer, our aim is to handle all declared errors.
+In the following mid layer, our aim is to handle all declared errors, so we pattern match on all cases.

 {% highlight scala %}
 def mid1[F[_]: Logger: MonadThrow](